illinois-cs415/illinois-cs415.github.io/Rescources.md

 5. Those rooms can also be booked during regular lab hours.

-### 4107 Siebel Center Lab
+### Immersive Computing Lab Room 1104 NCSA

+The EWS computers and associated VR equipment in NCSA room 1104 are available for your use in the course.

+#### Equipment

++ 10 Dell 5280 computers with NVIDIA RTX 3090 GPUs and Unreal Engine 4 and 5 installed.
++ 3 Oculus Quest HMDs with link cables
++ 3 Meta Quest 2 HMDs with link cables
++ 8 rem,ote access only workstations with NVIDIA RTX 2080 TI GPUs and Unreal Engine 4 and 5 installed

+#### In-person Access
-The EWS computers in Siebel Center for Computer Science room 4107 are available for your use in the course.
-There are 21 computers with Unreal Engine 4 installed.
-All students in CS 415 have e-lock access to the room and can access the lab anytime the building is open.
-There is no reservation system, access is first-come first-serve.
-We will implement a queueing system if it becomes necessary.
++ All students in CS 415 have e-lock access to the room and building from **Noon - Midnight 7 days a week.**

-Important note: the lab will close for renovation in late Septemeber but we will relocate the machines elsewhere when that happens.
++ There is no reservation system, access is first-come first-serve.
++ **The lab may sometimes be reserved and unavailable...these dates will posted on Campuswires and a sign posted outside the lab.
+Do not neter the lab at those times.**

+#### Remote Access

+The 8 remote machines can be accessed through [Engineering IT LabCheck](https://answers.uillinois.edu/illinois.engineering/105329)

 ## References